navyatripathi/Bankease/README.md

 # Banking Software

 This is a banking application developed using Java and Spring Boot.
 It supports essential banking operations, allowing you to manage accounts, perform transactions, and view account details.
-Team Project.
+Team Project.It involves effcient integration of the spring framework in JAVA language .

 ## Features